adaptlearning/documentation/01_cross_workstream/style_guide.md

 ## Object / Array creation

 Put *short* declarations on a single line.
-Only quote keys when they include spaces:
+Only quote keys when your interpreter complains:

 *Right:*